Josemvasquez/Ocassiaceo/replit.md

 The application supports both development and production modes with appropriate middleware and error handling for each environment.

 ## Recent Changes
-- **Modern UI Redesign** (July 02, 2025): Complete visual overhaul for modern, friendly user experience
+- **Napper-Inspired Design** (July 02, 2025): Complete redesign to match Napper app's clean, soft aesthetic
-  - Updated color palette with soft gradients and contemporary accent colors (coral, purple, teal)
+  - Soft color palette with blue primary color and minimal pastels for a calming feel
-  - Modern header with glass morphism effects, gradient logo, and pill-shaped navigation
+  - Clean, minimalist header with simple rounded icons and subtle spacing
-  - Dashboard hero section with animated elements and engaging welcome message
+  - Removed gradients and flashy animations for a more professional, clean look
+  - Simple typography with medium font weights and generous white space
+  - Soft rounded corners and subtle backgrounds instead of bold shadows
-  - Modernized mobile navigation with improved visual hierarchy and micro-interactions
+  - Clean mobile navigation with simple state changes and soft colors
-  - Landing page redesign with larger typography and compelling visual elements
+  - Landing page redesigned with centered content and clean messaging
-  - Enhanced card designs with hover effects and smooth animations
-  - Consistent use of rounded corners, shadows, and modern spacing throughout
+  - Overall aesthetic focuses on usability and gentle visual hierarchy

 - **Sharing and Collaborative Features** (July 02, 2025): Added comprehensive sharing system and collaborative wishlists
   - New database tables: shared_special_dates, shared_wishlist_items, collaborative_wishlists, collaborative_wishlist_members, collaborative_wishlist_items